jamescarruthers/BezierTrack/README.md

 # BezierTrack KiCad Plugin

-A KiCad plug in to bezier tracks.
+A KiCad plugin to bezier tracks.

 Takes a standard track and turns it in to baked bezier curves.